Learn about groups and access rights in Microsoft Entra ID

 What to know before adding access rights to a group

-After creating an Azure AD group, you need to grant it the appropriate access.
+After creating a Microsoft Entra group, you need to grant it the appropriate access.
 Each application, resource, and service that requires access permissions needs to be managed separately because the permissions for one may not be the same as another.
 Grant access using the principle of least privilege to help reduce the risk of attack or a security breach.

-Azure AD helps you give access to your organization's resources by providing access rights to a single user or to an entire Azure AD group.
-Using groups lets the resource owner or Azure AD directory owner assign a set of access permissions to all the members of the group.
+Microsoft Entra ID helps you give access to your organization's resources by providing access rights to a single user or to an entire Microsoft Entra group.
+Using groups lets the resource owner or Microsoft Entra directory owner assign a set of access permissions to all the members of the group.
 The resource or directory owner can also give management rights to someone such as a department manager or a help desk administrator, letting that person add and remove members.
 For more information about how to manage group owners, see the Manage groups article.

 Ways to assign access rights